- A draught excluder.

-- A Greeting Card — any medium or size.
+- A Wedding Day greetings card – any medium or size.

-- Make do and mend —a new item from old.
-Please state source of material on card with item.
+- Make do and mend -a new item from old.
+Please state source of material.

-- 2 metres or more of bunting for a birthday party.
+- Two metres or more of Wedding Bunting.

-- A small item made of or decorated with hand made lace.
+- An item made with hand made felt.

 Entry fee to all classes 30p.
 Prizes ~ 1st-£3, 2nd – £2, 3rd- £1.